tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 {% hint style="info" %}
 The buyer may send item details to inform the supplier about part information.
 The supplier may check, change and add item details if they are not correct or incomplete.
-`mergedItemDetails` will contain the original item details added by the buyer merged with the changed or added item details by the supplier.
+`lines.mergedItemDetails` will contain the original item details added by the buyer merged with the changed or added item details by the supplier.
 {% endhint %}

 * `countryOfOriginCodeIso2`: The ISO 3166-1 alpha-2 country code of manufacture, production, or growth where an article or product comes from.